 Newly married couples have two filing status options; they can file jointly as a couple or separately.
 Typically, a joint return often results in a lower tax liability than filing separately, so most opt for that route.
 However, there are some cases where filing separately as a married couple makes more sense.
 For example, if you have one spouse with high medical bills and a lower income, that spouse may be able to itemize medical expenses and receive a higher deduction for these expenses, something that may not happen if you filed jointly.

-- Name Change : Whether you took your husband’s last name or hyphenated your name, you must report your name change to the Social Security Administration (SSA).
-To avoid any delays or problems at tax time, your name and social security number on your tax return should match the records the SSA has.
+Whether you took your spouse’s last name or hyphenated your own, you should report your name change to the Social Security Administration as soon as possible.
+This will help avoid any delays or problems at tax time, since your name and Social Security Number on your tax return must match the SSA records.

-- − Adjust Income Tax Withholding : If you and your husband work, your joint income may put you in a higher tax bracket and increase your total tax liability.
+If you and your spouse work, your combined income may put you in a higher tax bracket which will increase your total tax liability.
 You should make any necessary withholding adjustments for the next year by filing a new W-4 form with your employer.
 Use the withholding worksheet to indicate whether your spouse works and how many dependents you have, which determines the number of allowances to claim and the amount of income tax employers will withhold from your paychecks.

 Your marital status on the last day of the year determines your filing status.
 If you were not married on December 31, 2013, you will file your 2013 returns as “Single” (unless you meet the requirements to file as “Head of Household”).